You need to sign in or sign up before continuing.

 The worst experience was a persistent German woman with no money and no references.
 She showed up on my doorstep late at night.
 I said she could stay for one night and I would provide her with a reference to find another host.
 She wouldn't leave.
 She was hungry so I fed her and loaned her my bus pass, which she never returned.
 She became extremely hostile when I told her I had other couch surfers arriving.
 She finally left after robbing me of my rent money while I was taking a shower.
 I reported her to couchsurfer staff.

-We have a lot of homeless in California because of the weather and abundant social services.
+We have a lot of 'homeless' in California because of the weather and abundant social services.
 One young homeless girl begged to stay.
 Her parents had kicked her out and she was posing nude on the internet.
 I referred her to local resources for housing and other social services.
 She is now attending Santa Monica College and back on her feet.

 I am extremely careful who I host now, but occasionally someone will pilfer small items they think I won't miss.
 I would most likely give it if asked.
-I have items I don't need; t-shirts, blue jeans, collared shirts, jackets, etc.
+I have items I don't need; t-shirts, blue jeans, collared shirts, jackets, etc. If you need something, feel free to ask.
+Couchsurfers also leave things behind they can't fit in their backpack or roller board.

 Other than those rare exceptions, I have had wonderful experiences with couchsurfers, some have become friends for life.
 I almost always give glowing references.